Church of St. James on Coudenberg: Exterior

-The church's facade and portico, with its triangular pediment and its peristyle of six Corinthian columns, evoke the appearance of a Greco-Roman temple.
+The church's façade and portico, with its triangular pediment and its peristyle of six Corinthian columns, evoke the appearance of a Greco-Roman temple.
 The primitive bas-relief of the pediment representing The Sacrifice of the Mass by Adrien Joseph Anrion, destroyed in 1797, was replaced in 1815 by The Eye of Conscience.
 It was once again replaced in 1851 by the current coloured fresco by Jean Portaels depicting, on a gold background, The Consoling Virgin of the Afflicted.

 Two colossal statues from the end of the 18th century, on a high cylindrical base, frame the portico between the doors: King David (by the sculptor François-Joseph Janssens) and Moses (by the sculptor Jean Philippe Augustin Ollivier).
 At the top of the portico's three walls are five bas-reliefs by Ollivier of Marseilles, illustrating, from left to right, Christ driving out the merchants of the Temple, Saint John Nepomucene, The martyrdom of Saint James, Saint John at Patmos and Saint Peter and Saint John healing a lame man.

 The three blue stone statues of the pediment—Saint James (in the centre) with Saint Andrew (to his right) and Saint John (to his left)—dating from 1861, are the work of the sculptor Égide Mélot.
 They were formerly accompanied by two white stone statues of Saint Augustine and Saint John Nepomucene by Pierre Puyenbroeck, currently missing.

 The building's upper part comprises a chamfered attic with lateral slopes surmounted by a rectangular balustrade and an octagonal wooden bell tower.
-This bell tower, painted in two shades of gray and enhanced with gold in 1987, is capped by a copper dome and a scrolled lantern bearing the cross (1849–1851).
+This bell tower, painted in two shades of grey and enhanced with gold in 1987, is capped by a copper dome and a scrolled lantern bearing the cross (1849–1851).